 The minute you land on the Big Island of Hawaii, you realize you are in a land like no other.

 Hawai’i Volcanoes National Park is located in the southeast part of the Big Island of Hawaii.
+If you are fascinated by volcanic activity, then the park should be on your bucket list places to visit in the us.

 It is about 2-hours drive from Kona and about 45-minute’s drive from Hilo.
 The park encompasses the summits of two active volcanoes – Mauna Loa and Kilauea.